wumpyproject/wumpy/docs/source/tutorial/nested-hellos.md

 All we have to do is first create a command and give it a name, then we can assign it to a variable and use that to register subcommands.

-!!! warn
-    If you do not give the command a name, it won't be registered on the `InteractionApp`.
-    Here's an example of troublesome code:

-    ```python
-    from wumpy import interactions

-    app = interactions.InteractionApp(...)

-    example = app.command()  # WILL NOT BE REGISTERED
-    ```

 Let's create a "hello" command, and add a "random" subcommand to it:

 ```python